Curt Joël: Career in the Weimar Republic

 By then, the Empire had been replaced with a republic but Joël continued to work at the Reichsjustizministerium (Ministry of Justice) and in early 1920 became Unterstaatssekretär (under-secretary) and on 1 April 1920 Staatssekretär.
 During the Kapp-Lüttwitz Putsch of March 1920, Joël organised a conference of the ministerial under-secretaries and then went to Kapp to deliver their unanimous declaration against the putschists and in favour of the legitimate government.

 He competently and loyally served a total of eleven ministers and 15 cabinets, from a variety of political backgrounds.
 Never a member of any party himself, Joël represented the unpolitical, technocratic civil servant.
 He worked to keep the ministry free of party politics, which contributed to the high esteem in which the ministry was held by other ministries, state governments and the parliament.
 During this time he served repeatedly as acting minister of justice, first in the cabinet of chancellor Wilhelm Marx.
-Joël was particularly close to Gustav Radbruch, Kuno von Westarp, Heinrich Brüning and Wilhelm Kahl.
+Joël was particularly close to Gustav Radbruch, Kuno von Westarp, Heinrich Brüning and Wilhelm Kahl, though he had the trust of other particularly Paul Von Hindenburg and Friedrich Ebert.

+Though Joël personally never joined a political party he was a committed reactionary serving as the DNVP’s steward throughout his ministerships.

 However, in October 1931, at that point again acting minister since 1930, Joël acceded to Brüning's request to become Minister of Justice in his second cabinet.
 The cabinet resigned in June 1932 and Joël then refused the offer by Franz von Papen to join its successor, since he did not want to be a party to the planned lifting of the legal ban on Sturmabteilung and Schutzstaffel, which he had earlier co-signed into law.

+Nazi Rule

+Joël's Jewish ancestry did cause him some suffering during Nazi rule, but his powerful friends shielded him from becoming a victim of the Holocaust.

 Joël died on 15 April 1945 in Berlin.